Water you doing: An intro to water for coffee

 This time-period relevant image summarizes the overarching point.

-New York’s magical tap makes the best pizza and pretzels.
+New York’s magical tap water is credited for their delicious pizzas and pretzels.
 The river water in Scotland makes their eponymous Scotch whisky - why though?

 The magic in a certain water source is not in the pH, it’s not the TDS or just the water being hard/soft, and it’s not using a Brita filter - it’s the breakdowns of various minerals in the water supply.

-But what if I told you that the “perfect’ water for pourover might be a bad choice for espresso?
-The “right” water, of course is preference-based, but there’s no single water that suits all coffees or brew methods, which is why we’re here, to take control and make the water for the coffee we want to drink.
+The “right” water, of course is preference-based, but there’s no single water that suits all coffees or brew methods, which is why we’re here:

 Some mental justifications for why we may not want to deal with water:

-2. My water source is bad and it’s expensive to change filters often.
+2. Financial: My water source is bad and it’s expensive to change filters often.

-3. It’s just coffee.
+3. Technical: It’s just coffee.
 I don’t want to get a degree in chemistry.

-4. I already have a filter system, isn’t that enough?
+4. Existing solutions: I already have a filter system, so I’m good.

 And that’s what we’re here to challenge - it’s not good enough.

-The money you spend on expensive beans and equipment and the time and effort spent dialing in new recipes, they will be limited by the composition of minerals in your water.
+The money you spend on expensive beans and equipment.
+The time and effort spent dialing in new recipes.
+All of these will be limited by the composition of minerals in your water.

 Beans (big effect) > grinder (big) > recipe (big)> brewing gear (drippers, espresso machine) (medium), water (small)